• Skip to primary navigation

 Handmade Barcelona – Fuji Winter Boots

-Great winter boots made with leather that is humanely sourced (humane slaughter practices), 100% handmade, and chrome and toxin free (environmental hazards).
+Great winter boots are made with humanely sourced leather (humane slaughter practices), 100% handmade, and chrome — and toxin-free (environmental hazards).

 [Shop the Fuji Leather Winter Boots]